dseguy/php-error-messages/messages/returning-null-from-%s::__debuginfo()-is-deprecated,-return-an-empty-array-instead.rst

 Changed Behavior
 ________________

 This error may appear following an evolution in behavior, in previous versions.
-See ` <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/.html>`_.
+See `debugInfoCannotReturnNull <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/debugInfoCannotReturnNull.html>`_.